 |Default Exposure||+0.3 EV||+0.7 EV|

 The Sony Alpha A700 performed quite well under the deliberately harsh lighting of this test, though contrast was a little high at its default setting.
 As mentioned previously however, the camera's contrast adjustment did a better than average job of handling the harsh lighting, and even at the default contrast setting, detail was preserved quite well in the white shirt.
-Though the shirt looks blown at +0.3 EV at default contrast, there's actually good detail there, a welcome change from many cameras' handling of this test. - And see below for the results with Sony's Dynamic-Range Optimization (DRO) technology.
-(In "real life", of course, be sure to use fill flash in situations like the one shown above; it's better to shoot in the shade when possible.)
+Though the shirt looks blown at +0.3 EV at default contrast, there's actually good detail there, a welcome change from many cameras' handling of this test.
+(In "real life" though, be sure to use fill flash in situations like the one shown above; it's better to shoot in the shade when possible.)

 We really like it when a camera gives us the ability to adjust contrast and saturation to our liking.
 It's even better when those adjustments cover a useful range, in steps small enough to allow for precise tweaks.
 Just as with its saturation adjustment, the Sony A700's contrast setting meets both challenges.